Danica Patrick confirms she's dating Packers quarterback Aaron Rodgers

-Patrick, a race car driver and Chicago Bears fan, confirmed Monday she is dating the Green Bay Packers quarterback.
+Patrick, a Chicago Bears fan, confirmed Monday she is dating the Green Bay Packers quarterback.

 "Yes, Aaron and I are dating," Patrick told The Associated Press.